Tobai24/ECG-Arrhythmia-Classifier/deployment/web_deployment/README.md

-# ECG Arrhythmia Classifier

-## 🚀 Run Your App Locally with Docker
+## Run Your App Locally with Docker ✨

 Follow these steps to get your app running locally in a Docker container: